 Explore this Section

-Welcome from the Director of Programmes
+Welcome from the Director of Programmes Professor Dominic Janes

 For postgraduates we offer two Master’s programmes, a Master of Arts (MA) in History and a Master of Research (MRes) in History.
 The MA in History allows students to choose from a wide variety of taught modules across a range of chronological, geographical and thematic spectrums.
 Students also produce a substantial piece of independent research.
 The Master of Research in History is part of a programme in the School of Humanities offering students the opportunity to produce a substantial piece of independent research and writing while developing wide-ranging research skills.

-We are a productive and successful research community.
-We have an active Centre for Local History, flourishing inter-disciplinary studies of early modern England and groups of eminent scholars of medieval and contemporary history.
+We are a productive and successful research community, with flourishing groups of scholars of the middle ages, early modern England and contemporary history.
 Successes in attracting external funding in recent years include extensive local authority support for the Victoria County History of Staffordshire, funding from the Leverhulme Trust to Dr Morgan for work on medieval Gascony, and grants from the German Research Council for work by Dr Anthony Kauders on the history of psychoanalysis.
 More information on our research interests is given on individual staff pages.